-Chair and Asthma Lead
+Chair and COPD Lead

 Joanne qualified in 1991 in Chertsey and has been a senior nurse at Frimley Health (formerly Heatherwood & Wexham Park) NHS Trust for 21 years in a variety of acute roles.
 In the past 9 years she has been in post as a Clinical Nurse Specialist in respiratory, and more recently a Respiratory Nurse Consultant, managing the COPD supported discharge and admission avoidance services alongside the Home Oxygen Assessment and Review service as the clinical HOS lead.
 This service includes patients with non-respiratory disease.

 Joanne has restructured the respiratory services in Berkshire East to form The Adult Integrated Respiratory Service or AIR team which launched in October 2016.
 This exciting progression in providing respiratory services across primary and secondary care, integrates community and hospital trusts in providing a seamless journey to the patient.
 The service offers expertise to patients with COPD, Asthma, ILD, and home oxygen needs, Bronchiectasis, specialist physiotherapy and provides pulmonary rehabilitation.
 As clinical lead for the AIR service her current role as a Nurse Consultant is to provide support, guidance, management and clinical leadership to the specialist nursing and physiotherapy teams, whilst developing services and expertise in respiratory care in both acute and primary care sectors.